 The impacts of climate change

-Climate change is happening now, and it is the world’s poorest and most marginalised communities – those who have done the least to cause it – who feel its effects first and most severely.
+The climate crisis is a water crisis, and it is the world’s poorest and most marginalised communities – those who do not have essential services such as clean water close to home – who feel the effects first and most severely.
 Water is critical for nature and freshwater ecosystems, for domestic use and human wellbeing, for climate risk management, and for economic prosperity.
-Without reliable access to basic services including clean water, decent toilets and good hygiene, the challenges these communities face are compounded by the effects of our changing climate.

-Unreliable access to water increases the vulnerability of communities to climate-related challenges, such as changing weather patterns, less predictable rainfall, salt water intrusion and increased exposure to disease.
-Sewage systems flood more frequently, contaminating nearby water sources and the local environment.
-Severe droughts force people to resort to increasingly unsafe sources of drinking water, which make health issues more common.
-In Bangladesh, for example, rising sea levels are increasing groundwater salinity contribute to high blood pressure and heart disease among coastal communities.
+Unreliable access to water increases the vulnerability of communities to climate-related challenges, such as changing weather patterns, less predictable rainfall, pollution and increased exposure to disease.
+In Bangladesh, for example, rising sea levels are increasing groundwater salinity and contributing to high blood pressure and heart disease among coastal communities.
 For many, basic water and sanitation services can be the difference between coping and not coping with the devastating effects of climate change.

 The funding available for adaptation action is poorly targeted

-The most climate-vulnerable countries are among the world’s poorest.
-These countries need increased investment in water adaptation strategies, but do not currently receive the necessary financial support from international funding bodies and bilateral donors.
+The most climate-vulnerable countries are among the world’s poorest, and they do not currently receive the necessary financial support to invest in resilient water infrastructure and services.

 Of total global climate finance flows, only 5% is spent on helping communities and business to adapt, and water programmes received less than 3% of all tracked global climate finance.